 The speeds recorded at Landspeed New Zealand Association events are done with certified Tag Heuer equipment, on a surveyed and certified road, and we duplicate the event requirements as at USA Bonneville or Australia Lake Gairdner with a run each way within one hour over a timed 1/4 mile distance.
 You have over 2.5klms runup to the timed section, then you have over 2.5klms to slow down. ( Note Drag racing strips only have 800 meters to slow down) We also record one way speeds– They will be officially recorded as Landspeed New Zealand Association records.
 Landspeed New Zealand Association is not affiliated with either Motorcycling New Zealand or Motorsport New Zealand so our landspeed records will not be acknowledged by these parties.

 But good news on application to Motorcycle New Zealand and Landspeed New Zealand you can go for MNZ Landspeed records at our event as MNZ now recognises LSNZ and the venue/Road.
 They will be in attendance but you are required to join a MNZ approved club, have a MNZ competition license and there is extra fees and compliance rules, in addition to the LSNZ fees.
 We can only accommodate up to 4 applicants at each event.
-Check out our landspeed records under RESULTS and see participants where have broken nearly all those MSNZ and MNZ record speeds, because we have reduced costs by up to 500% with multi participants, but at same time not compromised safety as we provide Ambulance, Paramedics, Rescue staff, Fire engine, extraction equipment, and up to 20 experienced motorsport marshals, backed up by the latest in communication equipment.
+Check out our landspeed records under RESULTS and see participants have exceeded nearly all existing New Zealand motorsport speed records, that is car and motorbike records because we have reduced costs by up to 500% with multi participants, but at same time not compromised safety as we provide Ambulance, Paramedics, Rescue staff, Fire engine, extraction equipment, and up to 20 experienced motorsport marshals, backed up by the latest in communication equipment.

-One can compare your vehicle, car or motorbike specifications to those of MNZ & MSNZ classes and it is these current records in these classes that Landspeed New Zealand Association entrant’s will be attempting to better.
+You can compare your vehicle, car or motorbike specifications to those of others in New Zealand or World motorsport classes.
+Participants at a Landspeed New Zealand Association event will be attempting to better those records of others.

 Overall fastest current New Zealand record officiated by MSNZ

-The fastest officially timed speed in New Zealand was set by Eddie Freeman driving a Lamborghini Gallardo Superleggera at Ohakea Airforce Base, on 26 October 2012.
-There, he set the record for the flying kilometer at 355.485 kph (220.888 mph).
+The fastest petrol wheel driven car officially timed speed in New Zealand was set by Eddie Freeman driving a Lamborghini Gallardo Superleggera at Ohakea Airforce Base, on 26 October 2012.
+MSNZ did not award Eddie Freeman the Castrol cup as that is for the flying mile record.
+Eddie set the record for the flying kilometer at 355.485 kph (220.888 mph).
 In doing so, Eddie Freeman took the flying kilometer record from Owen Evans, who had previously set the record at 348.061 kph at Goudies Road, Reporoa on June 2nd 1996 in his Porsche 911 GT Le Mans Turbo.

 On 6th March 2022 event Scott Wilkins riding a modified Kawasaki H2R broke the speed records above on Goudies Road, Reporoa doing a 364.5kph/227.8mph one way with a 358.4kph/224mph two way average.